awsdocs/aws-lambda-developer-guide/doc_source/API_ListEventSourceMappings.md

 For each mapping, the API returns configuration information\.
 You can optionally specify filters to retrieve specific event source mappings\.

-If you are using the versioning feature, you can get list of event source mappings for a specific Lambda function version or an alias as described in the `FunctionName` parameter\.
-For information about the versioning feature, see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.

 This operation requires permission for the `lambda:ListEventSourceMappings` action\.

 ## Request Syntax<a name="API_ListEventSourceMappings_RequestSyntax"></a>